dallasbgray/CR-10-bootloader-and-firmware/README.md

 Errors I ran into:

-1. *Header files not found for U8glib*: This means you're missing the [U8glib_Arduino library](https://github.com/olikraus/U8glib_Arduino) used for the LCD.
+> -  *Header files not found for U8glib*: This means you're missing the [U8glib_Arduino library](https://github.com/olikraus/U8glib_Arduino) used for the LCD.
 Just add the .zip library to the IDE and reupload.
-2. *Filename or extension too long*: I hit Arduino IDE issues dealing with filenames and file path lengths being too long which I couldn't resolve, so I used VSCode with PlatformIO instead.
+>  - *Filename or extension too long*: I hit Arduino IDE issues dealing with filenames and file path lengths being too long which I couldn't resolve, so I used VSCode with PlatformIO instead.
 More info in [this thread](https://github.com/olikraus/U8glib_Arduino/issues/9 "Filename or extension too long"), but you may be able to figure this out.

-### 2. Visual Studio with PlatformIO
+## 2. Update using Visual Studio with PlatformIO

 Download Visual Studio Code, and get the PlatformIO plugin from the marketplace.